mighty-gerbils/gerbil/doc/guide/intro.md

 The difference between the 3 executable compilation modes can be summarized as follows:
 - By default, executable binaries are compiled with separate module compilation and link to the  precompiled gerbil library (`libgerbil`).
-  If the system was configured with `--enable-shared`, then this will be a shared library; otherwise it will be a static library archive.
+  If the system was configured with `--enable-shared` (the default), then this will be a shared library; otherwise it will be a static library archive.
   Note that the executable may have some additionl dynamic library dependencies from stdlib foreign code, and also links to `libgambit` which will be